Dark soliton detection using persistent homology: Abstract

 \section{Abstract}

-Classifying experimental image data often requires manual identification of qualitative features, which is difficult to automate.
-Existing automated approaches based on deep convolutional neural networks can achieve accuracy comparable to human classifiers, but require extensive training data and computational resources.
-Here we show that the emerging framework of topological data analysis can be used to rapidly and reliably identify qualitative features in image data, enabling their classification using easily-interpretable linear models.
-Specifically, we consider the task of identifying dark solitons using a freely-available dataset of 6257 labelled Bose-Einstein condensate (BEC) density images.
-We use point summaries of the images' topological features -- their persistent entropy and lifetime $p$-norms -- to train logistic regression models.
-The models attain performance comparable to neural networks using a fraction of the training data, classifying images 30 times faster.
+Classifying images often requires manual identification of qualitative features.
+Machine learning approaches including convolutional neural networks can achieve accuracy comparable to human classifiers, but require extensive data and computational resources to train.
+We show how a topological data analysis technique, persistent homology, can be used to rapidly and reliably identify qualitative features in experimental image data.
+The identified features can be used as inputs to simple supervised machine learning models such as logistic regression models, which are easier to train.
+As an example we consider the identification of dark solitons using a dataset of 6257 labelled atomic Bose-Einstein condensate density images.